caarto/learngit/readme.txt

-this is Everbright Bank Heilongjiang Branch
+this is China Everbright Bank Heilongjiang Branch.
+Address:Haerbin,Dongdazhi Street No.278 6th Floor.